WICG/js-self-profiling/README.md

 ## API Overview

-Developers will be able to spin up a new `profiler` via `performance.profile(options)`, where `options` contains the following required fields:
+Developers will be able to spin up a new `profiler` via `new Profiler(options)`, where `options` contains the following required fields:

 - Target sample rate
 - Maximum sample capacity